HakoForge/Hako-mkdocs/docs/index.md

 ---

-*The HakoCore will be an ongoing project.
+*The Hako-Core will be an ongoing project.
 As new cages or PCBs are made, this manual may be updated or changed.*